Sharon Historical Society

 • Sharon Historical Society 16 High Street, Sharon MA

 Celebrate the Semiquincentennial of the Declaration of Independence and the founding of the United States and Deborah Sampson Day in Massachusetts by attending a "No Tea Party" at the HIstorical Society.
-Enjoy lively discussion, tea substitutes imbibed during the Revolutionary era, George Washington's traditional birthday cake, and other delectables from the times.
+Enjoy lively discussion, learn about the Tea Party patriots, enjoy tea substitutes imbibed during the Revolutionary era, George Washington's traditional birthday cake, and other delectables from the era and be entertained by revoltionary tunes performed by Sharon High School students.

 This event will include a chance to view related exhibits.
 There will also be time for a creative activity -- an “in studio opportunity” to create items for the “Reflections on the Revolution: A Call to All” Exhibition at 16 High Street in June.
 This show will display the works of those who have chosen to express, in their preferred medium, their views of the Revolutionary events and figures.
 We are seeking visual art, photography, poetry, prose, music, videography, crafts, or any combination of these or other expressive techniques.
 Contributor's work will be documented and digitally preserved for the benefit of future historians and history lovers.